Programmer’s Guide

 ReportJob.create!(priority: 5)

-The priority can also be changed at runtime via the Rocket Job Web Interface.
+The priority can also be changed at runtime via Mission Control.

 Delayed Processing

-Delay the execution of a job to a future time by setting run_at:
+Delay execution to a future time by setting run_at:

 ReportJob.create!(